-I recently saw an article in Interweave Knits all about thumb gussets, and I really like the palm gusset, shown in the photo below.
+I recently saw an article in Interweave Knits all about thumb gussets, and I really like the palm gusset, shown in the photo above.
 Here's an excerpt from that article:

 A thumb gusset is shaped like an inverted triangle positioned along the thumb side of the hand with the apex slightly above the wrist and the base hitting the thumb where it separates from the hand (illustrated below).
 The widest part of the gusset—or base of the triangle—should approximate the thumb circumference, which for adult mittens and gloves is almost always 3" (7.5 cm).
 If in doubt, wrap some of the cuff comfortably around the base of your thumb and count the stitches needed to encircle it.